 Naomi told me in her story that by the end of the relationship she could not quite remember who she had been before it started.
 Her preferences had quietly shifted to match his.
 Her schedule had organized itself around his availability.
 Her friendships had moved to the edges of her life because maintaining the relationship had required so much of her center.
 She described it as looking in the mirror and seeing someone who was technically herself but had been adjusted, piece by piece, to fit inside someone else's life.

-The Love That Felt Like Fate Was Really Just Familiarity Wearing a Costume
+Get the BundleThe Love That Felt Like Fate Was Really Just Familiarity Wearing a Costume

 This is the one that requires the most honesty and does the most good when a woman is finally ready to hear it.
 The love that feels fated, the connection that feels like recognition, the sense that you have met this person somewhere before in some other life, is very often not fate at all.
 It is familiarity.
 Her nervous system recognized something in him, a dynamic, an emotional pattern, a particular quality of attention followed by withdrawal, that it had been trained to respond to by much earlier experiences in her life.

 The recognition felt cosmic because it was deep.
 But deep is not the same as right.
 The reasons a woman keeps finding the same man in a different face almost always trace back to exactly this: the familiar pattern reading as destiny, the recognition of something known being mistaken for the recognition of something right.
+An unexamined pattern does not pause respectfully between relationships; it follows her into the next one, wearing a different face, until she names it precisely enough to stop mistaking familiarity for fate.

 Your Most Intense Lover Probably Mirrored Your Wounds, Not Your Wholeness